baykovr/AVPI/README.md

 ### [GAVPI](https://baykovr.github.io/gavpi.html) Alpha v0.02

-08/07/2014 Latest build [available directly here] (https://github.com/baykovr/AVPI/releases/download/v0.02/GAVPI.zip) [ (Relase Notes) ]
+08/07/2014 Latest build [available directly here] (https://github.com/baykovr/AVPI/releases/download/v0.02/GAVPI.zip) [ (Release Notes) ]
 (https://github.com/baykovr/AVPI/releases/latest)

 #### About

 GAVPI is an open source alternative to VoiceAttack, a popular speech recognition key bind tool.
-Using gavpi you can execute repetative or complex tasks using your voice.
+Using gavpi you can execute repetitive or complex tasks using your voice.

 You can:
-+ Bind a set of action sequences (mouse/keyboard presses or text-to-speach events) to arbitrary phrases.
++ Bind a set of action sequences (mouse/keyboard presses or text-to-speech events) to arbitrary phrases.
 + Create profiles for different games or applications.
 + Enjoy the program for free.